 As a member of TCEA, you have access to these and many more benefits:

-To become a member of TCEA, please click below:
+To become a member of TCEA, please visit their website.

 If you are seeking certification, for you to get credit for the course, your participation and activity completion is required.
 If you are not seeking certification, then you are welcome to sign up and view the recording at the date and time that works best for you.